 Tuition and Fees

 Details of tuition, fees, and deposits can be found in the General Information catalog or on the university’s Student Accounts Receivable website.
 Registration fees are payable by the posted dates.
 In general, the cost of enrollment depends on the student’s residence status and the number of hours for which he/she registers.
-Applicants should contact the university’s Residency Office with questions concerning residency.
+Applicants should contact the university’s Admissions Center with questions concerning Texas residency.

 Additional required and supplemental fees are charged for various university services and for some specific courses, including some graduate social work courses.
 The schedule of fees is given in the General Information catalog and in the Course Schedule.
 Tuition and fees are subject to change.

-The primary sources of financial support for MSSW students are graduate fellowships administered by the university, graduate teaching and research assistantships administered by departments, and financial aid administered by the Office of Student Financial Services.
+The primary sources of financial support for MSSW students are graduate fellowships administered by the university, graduate teaching and research assistantships administered by departments, and financial aid administered by the Office of Financial Aid.

-The university’s Office of Student Financial Services (OSFS) is the primary source for financial aid information.
+The university’s Office of Financial Aid is the primary source for financial aid information.
 Although admission to the Graduate School must be granted before a financial aid application can be processed, you are encouraged to apply early regardless of admission status.

-Please note: For the Master’s Program in the School of Social Work, full time for financial aid is considered 12 hours or more.
+Please note: For the master’s program in the Steve Hicks School of Social Work, full time for financial aid is considered 12 hours or more.

 The Office of Graduate Studies administers a small number of competitive fellowships that are awarded on the basis of departmental nomination.
 Selections are made on the basis of merit rather than need.
-Entering students are eligible for nomination for University Fellowships.
-University Fellowships provide a stipend, paid by the Graduate School, and some departmental support for tuition and fees.
+Entering students are eligible for nomination for university fellowships.
+University fellowships provide a stipend, paid by the Graduate School, and some departmental support for tuition and fees.
 The number of fellowships is very limited.

-Learn here about School of Social Work funding opportunities for MSSW students.
+Learn about Steve Hicks School of Social Work funding opportunities for MSSW students.